-United Nations Framework Classification of Mineral Reserves/Resources
+United Nations Framework Classification for Mineral Resources

-United Nations Framework Classification of Mineral Reserves/Resources
+United Nations Framework Classification for Mineral Resources

 Fig 1 Classification of minerals